Brevard County, FL, USA

 2. Control the cost of care.

 The United States spends far more on healthcare than any other developed country.
 In 2020, the United States spent $3.8 trillion on healthcare, or 19.7% of GDP.
 This is significantly higher than the average for developed countries, which spend an average of 10.9% of GDP on healthcare.
-There are a number of ways to control the cost of care, including:
+There are some ways to control the cost of care, including:

 • Negotiating lower prices for prescription drugs